praveen05git/ArrGalaxy/README.md

 Wallpapers are edited and provided by the fans of AR Rahman!!

 ## App Trailer
-Watch App trailer of Youtube: https://youtu.be/ysg5jiJ9sX4
+Watch App trailer on Youtube: https://youtu.be/ysg5jiJ9sX4

 ## Download
 Available on Play Store: https://play.google.com/store/apps/details?id=com.hencesimplified.arrwallpaper